Australopithecus anamensis: Diet

-Studies of the microwear on Australopithecus anamensis molar fossils show a pattern of long striations.
-This pattern is similar to the microwear on the molars of gorillas; suggesting that Australopithecus anamensis had a similar diet to that of the modern gorilla.

-The microwear patterns are consistent on all Australopithecus anamensis molar fossils regardless of location or time.
+Studies of the occlusal dental microwear on A. anamensis molar fossils show a pattern of long striations.
+This pattern is similar to the microwear on the molars of gorillas, suggesting that A. anamensis had a similar diet to that of the modern gorilla.
+The microwear patterns are consistent on all A. anamensis molar fossils regardless of location or time.
 This shows that their diet largely remained the same no matter what their environment.
+The signal derived from A. anamensis buccal microwear is consistent with feeding on hard and brittle foodstuffs.

-The earliest dietary isotope evidence in Turkana Basin hominin species comes from the Australopithecus anamensis.
-This evidence suggests that their diet consisted primarily of C3 resources, possibly however with a small amount of C4 derived resources.
-Within the next 1.99- to 1.67-Ma time period, at least two distinctive hominin taxa shifted to a higher level of C4 resource consumption.
-At this point, there is no known cause for this shift in diet.
+The earliest dietary isotope evidence in Turkana Basin hominin species comes from the A. anamensis.
+This evidence suggests that their diet consisted primarily of C3 resources, possibly with a small amount of C4-derived resources.
+Within the next 1.99- to 1.67-million-year period, at least two distinctive hominin taxa shifted to a higher level of C4-resource consumption.
+At this point, no cause for this shift in diet is known.
+This research does not by itself indicate a plant-based diet, because the isotopes can be ingested by eating animals and insects that fed on C3 and C4 resources.

-A. anamensis had thick, long, and narrow jaws with their side teeth arranged in parallel lines.
-The palate, rows of teeth, and other characteristics of A. anamensis dentition suggests that they were omnivores and their diets were composed heavily on fruit, similar to chimpanzees.
-These characteristics came from Ar. ramidus, who were thought to have preceded A. anamensis.
-Evidence of a dietary shift was also found, suggesting the consumption of harder foods.
-This was indicated by thicker enamel in teeth and more intense molar crowns.
+A. anamensis hominins had thick, long, and narrow jaws with their side teeth arranged in parallel lines.
+The thicker tooth enamel of A. anamensis suggests that it consumed harder foods than the earlier Ar. ramidus, which may have been an omnivore similar to chimpanzees.

 Relation to other hominin species

-Australopithecus anamensis is the intermediate species between Ardipithecus ramidus and Australopithecus afarensis and has multiple shared traits with humans and other apes.
+Australopithecus anamensis is the intermediate species between Ardipithecus ramidus and Australopithecus afarensis, and has several shared traits with humans and other apes.
 Fossil studies of the wrist morphology of A. anamensis have suggested knuckle-walking, which is a derived trait shared with other African apes.
 The A. anamensis hand portrays robust phalanges and metacarpals, and long middle phalanges.
-These characteristics show that the A. anamensis likely engaged in arboreal living but were largely bipedal, although not in an identical way to Homo.
+These characteristics show that the A. anamensis likely engaged in arboreal living, but were largely bipedal, although not in an identical way to Homo.

-All Australopithecus were bipedal, small-brained, and had large teeth.
+All Australopithecus species were bipedal and small-brained, and had large teeth.
 A. anamensis is often confused with Australopithecus afarensis due to their similar bone structure and their habitation of woodland areas.
-These similarities include thick tooth enamel, which is a shared derived trait of all Australopithecus and shared with most Miocene hominoids.
-Tooth size variability in A. anamensis suggests that there was significant body size variation.
-In relation to their diet, A. anamensis has similarities with their predecessor Ardipithecus ramidus.
+These similarities include thick tooth enamel, which is a shared derived trait of all Australopithecus species, and shared with most Miocene hominoids.
+Tooth size variability in A. anamensis suggests that significant body size variation existed.
+In relation to their diet, A. anamensis species has similarities with their predecessor Ardipithecus ramidus.
 A. anamensis sometimes had much larger canines than later Australopithecus species.
-A. anamensis and A. afarensis have similarities in the humerus and the tibia.
+A. anamensis and A. afarensis have similarities in their humeri and the tibiae.
 They both have human-like features and matching sizes.
-It has also been found that the bodies of A. anamensis are somewhat larger than those of A. afarensis.
-Based on additional afarensis collections from the Hadar, Ethiopia site, the A. anamensis radius is similar to that of afarensis in the lunate and scaphoid surfaces.
-Additional findings suggest that A. anamensis have long arms compared to modern humans.
+The bodies of A. anamensis were found to be somewhat larger than those of A. afarensis.
+Based on additional A. afarensis collections from the Hadar, Ethiopia, site, the A. anamensis radius is similar to that of A. afarensis in the lunate and scaphoid surfaces.
+Additional findings suggest that A. anamensis had long arms compared to modern humans.